ivowomon/technical-interview-react-toggler/README.md

-# technical-interview-react-toggler
+# Technical interview react ¿toggler?

-This was the code challenge on my interview with gorilla logic.
+This was a code challenge on my interview with SchoolMint.
+Also i have to crete a isNumberPrime function.

+## Usage

+Just open index.html on a browser.